Tou7and/awesome-icd-coding/README.md

 # awesome-icd-coding
-The awesome papers and materials about ICD coding.
+Some notes about the awesome ICD coding and machine learning.